-The Board of Directors' work in 2017 The Board of Directors held 7 meetings in 2017, including the Statutory Board Meeting.
+The Board of Directors' work in 2018

+The Board of Directors held eight meetings in 2018, including the Statutory Board Meeting.
 A number of the Board Meetings are regularly held at the company's operating units in order to give the Members an increased insight into the operations.
-In 2017, the Board therefore visited Aitik and Odda.
+In 2018, the Board therefore visited Garpenberg and Harjavalta.

 The Board receives ongoing information on the commercial and financial performance and updates on the fulfilment of the company's sustainability goals in the form of monthly reports and at Board Meetings.
 Every Board Meeting begins with a review of the operations, the current safety status and of sustainability issues.
 The Board also, at the beginning of the year and in addition to these and other customary operations-related issues, sets a number of themes that it particularly wishes to address during the year in order to create an increased understanding of Boliden's opportunities and challenges from a broader perspective.
-The acquisition of the Kevitsa nickel and copper mine has resulted in a continued focus on the nickel market.
-The Board has also discussed such issues during the year as prioritising exploration activities, battery technology, the energy market and India as a potential growth market.
-Efforts to improve and coordinate safety issues have been the subject of ongoing monitoring and follow up work by the Board.
+Accordingly, the Board's discussions in 2018 have focused on automation and technological development, battery metals, the potential opportunities and possible threats that the move to electric cars can entail for Boliden, and the prospective opportunities for partnerships with so-called junior companies (companies working with projects or assets in the early phases of development).
+As previously mentioned, the Board has decided on a number of major investments during the year, including the investments in Rönnskär, Aitik, Kevitsa and Harjavalta/Pori.

+A major concentrate transaction designed to secure raw material supplies for Boliden's copper smelters in Finland was also discussed and approved by the Board.
+Follow-up work on the project involving the development of the new mineralisation at the Tara zinc mine in Ireland that would extend the mine's lifespan continued during the year, and the prioritisation of exploration measures was addressed.
+The Board also resolved to propose that the Annual General Meeting approve a redemption programme designed to disburse funds to the company's shareholders, over and above the ordinary dividend.
+The Board discussed financing issues in the spring and autumn and resolved to refinance Boliden's credit facilities and set up a new bond loan programme in order to increase flexibility.

 Efficient and appropriate environmental permit processes and reasonable operating conditions (License to Operate) are, in light of the nature of Boliden's business, important issues for the company and its Board, and are the subject of recurring discussions.
 A related area, namely CSR and business ethics concerns have also been addressed.

 The Chairman ensures that the Board and its work are evaluated annually and that the results of the evaluation are conveyed to the Nomination Committee.
 The evaluation is carried out by the Board itself under the guidance of the Chairman or with the help of an independent consultant.
-The 2017 evaluation was a self-assessment during which the Members answered a number of questions in writing on a range of different subjects.
+The 2018 evaluation was a self-assessment during which the Members answered a number of questions in writing on a range of different subjects.